opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 In this case, none of the actual weight-setting extrinsics that the subnet validator sends to the chain will be accepted.
 Hence on the chain it will look like this subnet validator has not set any weights at all.
 The Yuma Consensus may conclude that this subnet validator is performing poorly and after the `immunity_period` expires, this subnet validator could be deregistered to make room for others waiting to be miners or validators.

 :::important Minimum 1000 TAO required to set weights A validate function will blacklist set-weights transactions from keys with less than 1000 TAO.
-This is designed to reduce chain bloat and make it easier for validators and root network participants to set weights on the chain.
+This is designed to reduce chain bloat and make it easier for validators to set weights on the chain.
 :::

 ---